DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 Then the only real difference between the two runs is the objective.

 To compare the learned representations, it is more useful to look at their similarity structure than at their raw parameters.
-If \(Z\) denotes a collection of embeddings, define the similarity matrix
+If $Z$ denotes a collection of embeddings, define the similarity matrix

 $$
 \Sigma(Z)_{ij} = \cos(z_i,z_j).